SWR-Bench: Assessing LLM Performance in Real-World Code Review Comment Generation: SWR-Bench

 Our evaluation process, depicted in Figure~\ref{fig:evaluation_pipeline}, unfolds as follows:

-The inputs to the evaluation pipeline are the code review report generated by the ACR tool and the corresponding ground truth change-points from our \swrbench{}.
-First, an evaluation LLM parses the ACR tool's unstructured report to extract distinct predicted change-points.
-For each predicted change-point, the LLM is also prompted to determine its \textit{change-type} (from 13 types in Table~\ref{tab:change_types_condensed}) and assign a \textit{severity-score} (e.g., on a scale of 1-10, from minor to critical).
+The inputs to the evaluation pipeline are the code review report generated by the ACR tool and the corresponding ground truth \cas{} from our \swrbench{}.
+First, an evaluation LLM parses the ACR tool's unstructured report to extract distinct predicted \cas{} \note{MV2, AQ6: }\add{(a single report generated by the ACT tool contains multiple \cas{})}.
+For each predicted \ca{}, the LLM is also prompted to determine its \textit{change-type} (from 11 types in Table~\ref{tab:change_types_condensed}).
 These latter two are subjective LLM assessments but provide useful metadata about the review report.
 Next, the core objective evaluation involves the LLM performing a matching task.
-It compares each extracted predicted change-point against the PR's set of ground truth change-points.
-The LLM determines, for each ground truth change-point, whether it has been successfully ``hit'' (i.e., semantically identified) by one or more predicted change-points.
+It compares each extracted predicted \ca{} against the PR's set of ground truth \cas{}.
+The LLM determines, for each ground truth \ca{}, whether it has been successfully ``hit'' (i.e., semantically identified) by one or more predicted \cas{}.